THE WAY OF THE CROSS

 Jesus Falls the Third Time

-V. We adore Thee, O Christ, and we bless Thee.
+V. We adore Thee, O Christ, and we praise Thee.

 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider how Jesus fell for the third time.
-He was extremely weak and the cruelty of His executioners was excessive; they tried to hasten His steps though He scarcely had strength to move.
+Consider the third fall of Jesus Christ.
+His weakness was extreme, and the cruelty of His executioners excessive, who tried to hasten His steps when He had scarcely strength to move.

 (Kneel)